Which files do you need to export in PSP?

 Other files

-Some other files will be included with tutorials or other projects.
+Some tutorials or projects will include other files.
 Basically, if they have an extension that starts with .Psp, just save them in the appropriate folder and they should be ready to use.
 You can find files with extensions like .PspSelection, .PspDeformationMap, .PspStyle, .PspGradient and .PspStyledLine.
 They are not as common as the previously named ones, but you might see them on occasion.
 Don't do anything with them.
 Save them, and use them!

 For Photos That Matter